-- etching the antenna to base material such as circuit board
+- etching the antenna to base material such as circuit board.

 After the antenna is ready, the IC must be attached to the antenna, typically using an anisotropic glue.

-- threshold sensitivity levels,
+- threshold sensitivity levels

-- detuning on different materials,
+- detuning on different materials

-- read ranges in different read angles,
+- read ranges in different read angles

-- GS1 TIPP grades and
+- GS1 TIPP grades, and much more.

 With detailed information, it is easy to adjust the antenna design and iterate until the requirements are met.